Hüseyin Avni Pasha

 He was Grand Vizier of the Ottoman Empire from 15 February 1874 to 26 April 1875.
-He was killed by Çerkess Hassan the younger brother of Neşerek Kadın Efendi, who accused him of the murder of Ottoman Sultan Abdülaziz, on 15 June 1876 during a cabinet meeting of Ottoman Sultan Murad V at the residence of Midhat Pasha near Beyazıt in Fatih, Istanbul.
+He was killed by Çerkez Hasan the younger brother of Neşerek Kadın Efendi, who accused him of the murder of Ottoman Sultan Abdülaziz, on 15 June 1876 during a cabinet meeting of Ottoman Sultan Murad V at the residence of Midhat Pasha near Beyazıt in Fatih, Istanbul.
 The foreign affairs minister Mehmed Rashid Pasha was also killed in the attack.